Importance of data

 Data analysis can also identify opportunities that you never knew existed.
 For example, you might have been selling your products too cheaply because the data showed that consumers were willing to pay more for them.

 Data in marketing is the new currency.
 The more data you have, the more precisely you can identify your target market and provide them with what they want when they want it.
 If you’re not leveraging your data to find out how people interact with your business, you’re doing yourself a huge disservice.

 The Importance of Data in Your Marketing Strategy

 Data is an incredibly powerful tool that can be inexpensive and accessible.
 If you want to truly improve your business profitability, you need to consider this technology as part of your overall marketing strategy.
 A company’s data-driven marketing efforts is all about automating the creation of content based on certain criteria in their database without any human intervention.

 How Important is it to Measure Data Quality?

-Data quality is an often-overlooked metric, but it’s just as important as assessing your ROI or your CTR.
+Data quality is an often-overlooked metric, but it’s just as important as assessing your Return on investment (ROI) or your Click-through rate (CTR).
 Without data quality, you’re not getting the full story of what’s happening on your site.
 If you’re not measuring data quality, you can’t guarantee that incoming data is answering questions or providing insights.

 Data quality meets six dimensions: